 With an area of over 330,000 square kilometers, Malaysia is known for its capital city of Kuala Lumpur, a powerhouse financial and business hub in South East Asia, as well as its secluded islands with beautiful beaches, elevated hill stations, and UNESCO World Heritage Sites.
 Malaysia was once ranked 9th in the world for tourist arrivals and the Travel and Tourism Competitiveness Report 2017 ranks Malaysia 25th out of 141 countries overall.
-In an effort to boast the economy, the government pushed to increase tourism in Malaysia by advertising abroad “Cuti-Cuti Malaysia”.
+In an effort to boost the economy, the government pushed to increase tourism in Malaysia by advertising abroad “Cuti-Cuti Malaysia”.

-For traveling whole Malaysia if you have 2-4 person, I suggest you rent a car for 1- 2 weeks (if you have the time and money) daily cost is just Rm80 ($20) if share by 4 person, just $5 a day and petrol is cheap here at just around Rm2 ($0.50 cents) per liter, full tank just $25+.From south to north is just 800km and you can cover that with 2 full tanks (under $60).
-Furthermore there are GPS like Google Maps and Waze, so you can’t go missing, although there are public transport but many places especially travelling interstate or rural place is hard to go but you just need to follow speed limit of 110km/h on highways.
-If you have a group of 8-12 people, my friend have a 14 seater van that can take your group around and he can double as tourist guide.
+For traveling whole Malaysia if you have 2-4 person, I suggest you rent a car for 1- 2 weeks (if you have the time and money) daily cost is just Rm80 ($20) if shared by 4 person, just $5 a day and petrol is cheap here at just around Rm2 ($0.50 cents) per liter, full tank just $25+.From south to north is just 800km and you can cover that with 2 full tanks (under $60).
+Furthermore, there are GPS like Google Maps and Waze, so you can’t go missing, although there is public transport many places especially travelling interstate or rural place is hard to go but you just need to follow speed limit of 110km/h on highways.
+If you have a group of 8-12 people, my friend has a 14 seater van that can take your group around and he can double as a tourist guide.
 You can message him at his FB (Stevie Chan)-· Kuala Lumpur Tourist Guide Association (KLTGA).
 He can take all of you for a 1 whole circle of Peninsular Malaysia.

 Petronas Twin Towers, City Center

-The main entrance offers unique photo opportunities, as there’s a bright yellow upside down antique car hanging above its visitors and is also surrounded by an upside down garden, housing colourful artificial flowers, grass and trees, as well as gazebos overlooking KL City Centre.
+The main entrance offers unique photo opportunities, as there’s a bright yellow upside-down antique car hanging above its visitors and is also surrounded by an upside-down garden, housing colourful artificial flowers, grass and trees, as well as gazebos overlooking KL City Centre.
 Entrance Rm20 ($5) adult and Rm15($3.80)

 Batu Caves, Selangor

-From Petaling Street the nearest attraction is Batu Caves, some 14km away, you can get a Grab/taxi cost you less than $10 for the 20 minutes journey.
+From Petaling Street the nearest attraction is Batu Caves, some 14km away, you can get a Grab/taxi costs you less than $10 for the 20 minutes journey.
 The limestone forming Batu Caves is said to be around 400 million years old and the staircase leading up consists of 272 steps.
-The caves and temples are Hindu shrines and here are a site of pilgrimage for the many Tamil residents of here where every year during Thaipusam celebration, more than 10,000 devotees gathered here.
-They carry the kavadi (a decorated structure bearing the image of several deities including Lord Murugan) on their shoulders and pal kodum (milk pots) carried above their heads up the stairs from ground.
+The caves and temples are Hindu shrines and here is a site of pilgrimage for the many Tamil residents of here where every year during the Thaipusam celebration, more than 10,000 devotees gathered here.
+They carry the kavadi (a decorated structure bearing the image of several deities including Lord Murugan) on their shoulders and pal kodum (milk pots) carried above their heads up the stairs from the ground.
 The Devotees prepare themselves for the occasion by purifying their bodies through fasting and abstinence, and observe a vegetarian diet for a certain period of time.
-Some devotees began in trance where the god came in their body during the festival and sharp needles are pierce all over their body where they feel painless.
-Beside from visiting the caves, travelers can also experience the local flora and fauna including wild monkeys that inhabit the area as well as bats that dwell in the caves.
+Some devotees began in a trance where the god came into their body during the festival and sharp needles are pierced all over their body where they feel painless.
+Besides visiting the caves, travelers can also experience the local flora and fauna including wild monkeys that inhabit the area as well as bats that dwell in the caves.
 For the more adventurous visitors, there are also rock climbing opportunities with over 160 climbing routes in the area.
 This cave is one of the most popular Hindu shrines outside India, and is dedicated to Lord Murugan. ( the giant gold standing statue beside staircase)